itewqq/CHES25-Trace-Copilot/README.md

-# A framwork for integrating binary firmware and side-channel information of embedded cryptographic device
+# TraceCopilot: A framwork for integrating binary firmware and side-channel information of embedded cryptographic device

 ## Requirements